 Luckily, there's a solution.
 More precise utilization data, combined with more productivity per vehicle and shorter repair windows, can enable you to reduce your fleet size without compromising business productivity.

-By using telematics paired with fleet management software, you can improve your operation’s efficiency and lower costs to operate a more profitable business.
+By using gps fleet tracking, you can improve your operation’s efficiency and lower costs to operate a more profitable business.
 Deploying telematics can increase vehicle utilization by as much as 20%, and reduce fuel expenses by up to 25%, according to Frost & Sullivan.
 We suggest three areas to assess to operate a more efficient fleet with less vehicles:

 Identify Underutilized Vehicles